 Limited features for Linux-compatible version

-What to look for in a Linux snipping tool
+What to look for in a Linux screenshot tools

 Now that we’ve walked you through 12 of the top snipping tools for Linux, let’s talk about how to choose the best one for your needs.
-Keep these factors in mind as you make your decision:
+Keep these factors in mind as you look for Linux screenshot tools:

 Features: What features are included with the app, and does it do everything you need?
 If you need to record a video, only a small selection of the programs in this article will work for you.
 Likewise, if you need to edit or annotate your screenshots, you’ll want to choose a program that doesn’t require you to download another app to get the job done.